jperkin/www.perkin.org.uk/_posts/2013-11-21-mdb-support-for-go.markdown

 }
 {% endhighlight %}

 Compile it with no optimisations to ensure we do not lose any functions to inlining.
+The `-g` isn't strictly necessary for these examples, but is good practise nonetheless.

 {% highlight bash %}
 $ gcc -O0 -g test.c -o test-c